icook/yota/docs/Validators.rst

 Making Custom Validators
 ========================
 A validator should be a Python callable.
-The callable will be accessed through a Check object that provides context on how you would like your validator to be executed *in this given instance*.
+The callable will be accessed through a :class:`Check` object that provides context on how you would like your validator to be executed *in this given instance*.
 Checks are what provide your validation callable with the data it is going to validate.
 Essentially they are context resolvers, which is part of what allows Yota to be so dynamic.

-When the validation callable is run it is supplied with a reference to a Node.
+When the validation callable is run it is supplied with a reference to a :class:`Node`.
 The submitted data that is associated with that :class:`Node` will be loaded into the data attribute automatically.
 At this point, perhaps an example will help clarify.

 .. code-block:: python